petervtzand/bb-asgmt-2/README.md

 This is just a simple redis container from the latest redis image.
 Both Elixir apps can access it.
 Redix is used for accessing the redis instance.

 ## Postgres
 For relational db Postgresql is used.
 Only Service B uses this.
-A simple postgres container form the latest postgres image is used.
+A simple postgres container from the latest postgres image is used.

 # Instructions
 ## Installation / Preparation